webcrawlr/starter-hugo-academic-ry/content/publication/percepguard_poster/index.md

 ---
-title: Evaluating perception attacks on prediction and planning of autonomous vehicles
+title: "Evaluating perception attacks on prediction and planning of autonomous vehicles"
 publication_types:
   - "1"
 authors: